blaise-io/live-reload/readme.md

 Currently only scripts and stylesheets are supported for monitoring.

-## MVP

- - Active / Disabled icon
- - Delete rule button

-## Later
+## Features under consideration

  - Indication which files are being monitored
  - Indication why a page got refreshed
  - Create reload-in-place option that allows reloading only the changed source file instead of entire page
- - Option to sync across devices
+ - Option to sync rules across devices